12 Best Sales Presentations To Inspire Your Sales Deck [+ 5 Tips]

 sales deck examples: leadnomics

+I think Leadnomics has done something few companies successfully do in presentations: Showcase their brand identity.
 The internet marketing agency hired a designer to create a sales deck that reflected their sleek, techie brand.

-So while prospects learn about Leadnomics and what it offers, they can also get a peek into what it represents as a brand.
+So, while prospects learn about Leadnomics and what it offers, they can also get a peek into what it represents as a brand.

-2. UpstartWorks Sales Deck by BrightCarbonsales deck examples: upstart works
+2. Stripe Sales Deck by Zlides

-3. QS Sales Deck by BrightCarbonsales deck examples: qs
+3. QS Sales Deck by BrightCarbon

 QS, a platform that ranks colleges and universities, effectively uses icons and visuals throughout its sales deck to communicate its messages.
 At just a few slides, this is one of the shortest sales decks featured on this list.